Edensel/LocaLite/README.md

 - `index.js`: The JavaScript file for implementing the app's functionality.
 - `style.css`: The CSS file for styling your web app.
 - `design`: A folder containing design images for both light and dark modes.
+- `Project `: A folder containing design images for both light and dark modes.

 ## Building Your Project